AA-Projects/Snp_project/README.md

 # Commands for running:
 1. Download ServerFinal.c.
-2. Change ip address inside the program and type there ip of your machine.
-3. Change current working directory to the directory where ServerFinal.c is saved.
+2. Change current working directory to the directory where ServerFinal.c is saved.
-4. Type "gcc -o server ServerFinal.c" in current working directory.
+3. Type "gcc -o server ServerFinal.c -w" in current working directory.
-5. Type "./server port_number" (port_Numner can be any number but try to use ports that are not private like 10000-50000).
+4. Type "./server ip_add port_number" (ip_add is ip of your machine and port_Numner can be any number but try to use ports that are not private like 10000-50000).
-6. Now enter 1 for FileZilla and 2 for Telnet.
+5. Now enter 1 for FileZilla and 2 for Telnet.
 Anything else will give error and program will terminate.
-7. If 1:
+6. If 1:
    1. Go to FileZilla and type ip of your machine, use any username and password and type port number taken as input in ./server.
    2. FileZilla will be connected to the server and list of files present in current working directory will be displayed in the remote directory column.
    3. Now close the server by using ^C or simply closing the terminal.
 Wait for sometime so that server can unbind the connection.